This is a love letter. Love at first sight, I might add.

 I remember one foggy afternoon, walking out of Heathrow Airport for about 10 minutes and staring at the line of cabs there, arranged the wrong way, and wishing I had more time to visit and get to know you, London.

 Then, more than a year later, I took another trip home through London, when I realized that a smaller European airline is offering direct flights from London to my hometown.
 I was in for a great surprise!
-Who knew that there are not two, but three airports serving London?
-Yes, there are: Heathrow, Gatwick, and Luton.
+Who knew that there are not two, but four airports serving London?
+Yes, there are: Heathrow, Gatwick, Standsted and Luton.
 But guess what?
 The transit system, one of the most efficient I’ve seen in my life so far, covers them as well, when combined with trains.
 Anyway, I digress.

 I landed in London’s Gatwick airport one overcast morning in September.
 Having had made a friend in Vancouver while waiting for the security control, I met with her again after collecting my small pink piece of luggage.
 It was good to see a friendly (albeit new) face.
 After picking up my train ticket, I stayed around a bit helping my friend out.
-And then she was off, being picked up by the hotel shuttle, then I was on my own in the great city of London.
+And then she was off, being picked up by the hotel shuttle, then I was on my own in London.
 Well, not exactly, as I was still in Gatwick train station, but still, my adventure began!
 I had a breakfast sandwich with an English sausage (what else?) and a cup of English tea with milk (what else?), then I waited calmly for the rush hour to die down a bit, especially because (lucky me!) something happened with the trains that morning and instead of having 5 platforms going through Gatwick, there were only two now.
-It took a bit of accommodating, a few questions here and there, but in the end I found myself sitting in the train to Luton Airport, along with other Londoners going about their daily lives.
+It took a bit of accommodating, a few questions here and there, but in the end I found myself sitting on the train to Luton Airport, along with other Londoners going about their daily lives.

 I recognized Europe at once: the houses all huddled together as opposed to the open (wasted?) spaces in North America; the century-old brick buildings mixed in with the new buildings in a graceful way; the well-dressed people who value a nice suit and a classic haircut; the wedding bands on people’s ring fingers showing that commitment is an important part of life.
 In all, I felt quite at home right away.